-As part of our initiatives to reduce the risk in our supply chains, we monitor our suppliers for compliance with the Modern Slavery Act 2015 and other applicable legislation.
-This approach involves a risk assessment process to identify any suppliers that offer potential risk of exposure relating to noncompliance, which helps determine whether additional controls or assurances are required for specific suppliers.
+As part of our initiatives to reduce risk in our supply chains, we monitor our suppliers for compliance with the Modern Slavery Act 2015 and other applicable legislation.
+This approach involves a risk assessment process to identify any suppliers that offer increased potential risk from non-compliance, helping determine whether additional controls or assurances are required.